-In our country, marriage and dissolution of marriage come under most personal matters and the laws related to marriage and divorce have been framed mostly on the basis of customs and rights of different religion.
-Therefore, there are specific laws for the procedure of divorce in India binding on people belonging to specific religions.
+Our country, marriage and dissolution of marriage come under most personal matters and the laws related to marriage and divorce have been framed mostly on the basis of customs and rights of different religions.
+Therefore, there are specific laws for the procedure of divorce in dia binding on people belonging to specific religions.

 Divorce with Mutual Consent

-In this process with the help of good divorce lawyer, a Joint divorce petition will be drafted, signed and verified by both husband and wife which then needs to be filed before the appropriate court.
+In this process with the help of a good divorce lawyer, a Joint Divorce Petition will be drafted, signed, and verified by both the husband and wife; which then needs to be filed before the appropriate court.